Sandy4tcs/ETL-Tool/README.md

 # ETL-Tool
-ETL-Tool for Data Extraction,Transmitio0n and load from Netsuite to Amazon Redshift
+ETL-Tool for Data Extraction,Transmition and load from Netsuite to Amazon Redshift